-- The exam support available for end-of-trimester exams will be discussed during the Needs Assessment.
+- The support available for end-of-trimester exams will be discussed during the Needs Assessment.
 For in-class tests and local exams, you must request your exam support from module coordinators/lecturers directly. - The support is based on national guidelines.
-Hence, certain supports may not be appropriate for everyone with dyscalculia.
-Examples of exam supports include:
+Hence, certain support may not be appropriate for everyone with dyscalculia.
+Examples of exam support include: